18 Nov 30 Lessons From A 30-Year-Old

 Have a lot to say?
 A book is another alternative that garners reach and respect.

-Total Youth Soccer Fitness was the jumpstart to international inspiration and connection, and I’m so grateful I was able to share my work with the world.
+Total Youth Soccer Fitness 365 was the jump start to international inspiration and connection, and I’m so grateful I was able to share my work with the world.

 13. Being a business owner is the world’s best personal development program.

 Owning a business has its way of exposing you to your triggers, insecurities and past traumas.

 You’re forced to pivot when crap hits the fan.
 You’re forced to dig yourself out of creative ruts.
 You’re forced to strengthen your weaknesses.
 You’re forced educate yourself in areas you’re less competent.
 You’re forced to take heart pounding risks.